SnakeBoss7/Weather_app/README.md

 ## Troubleshooting

 - If `process.env.USERNAME_KEY` is `undefined` in `getDataController.js`, ensure `require('dotenv').config()` runs before routes are required — this project loads dotenv at the top of `server/app.js`.
-- If you see an OpenAI "Missing credentials" error on startup, add `OPENAI_API_KEY` to `server/.env` or guard the LLM controller to skip AI calls when no key is present.
+- If you see an OpenAI "Missing credentials" error on startup, add `NVIDIA_API_KEY` to `server/.env` or guard the LLM controller to skip AI calls when no key is present.
 - `server/package.json` `start` script may point to `index.js` by default; start the app with `node app.js` or update the script to `node app.js`.

 ## Deployment

-- Ensure the production environment has the same environment variables set (USERNAME_KEY, WEATH_API, OPENAI_API_KEY if used).
+- Ensure the production environment has the same environment variables set (USERNAME_KEY, WEATH_API, NVIDIA_API_KEY if used).
 - The client build is under `client/build` (or `build/` at repo root if prebuilt).
 Serve that as static assets or deploy the client separately (Vercel, Netlify).
 - For the server, deploy to any Node host (Heroku, Render, Railway, etc.) and set env vars in the host dashboard.